top of page

 If an owner cannot be located CWRS will ensure all veterinary treatment is complete and will find a forever home for the furbaby.

-Spreading the word
+Spread the word

-Social media is a powerful tool to help trace a cat’s owner.
 Use Facebook and Twitter to post a picture of the cat, a description, where it was found and the date, and ask as many people as possible to share/retweet the post.
 Post on the pages of local and national rescue and rehoming organisations too.
 Many places have a local Facebook page, where people post things relevant to the area; post on these pages too.

 Phone around local rescue/rehoming centres and veterinary practices.
 An owner may contact these places to ask if their cat has been handed in, so they may be able to help reunite the cat with its owner.